libbitcoin/libbitcoin-explorer/README.md

 $ ./install.sh --with-png
 ```

+> There is a bug in the PNG library when using space optimization levels such as `CXXFLAGS=-Os` which will show up in a test run failure.

 #### Building ICU, ZLib, PNG, QREncode and/or Boost

 The installer can download and install any or all of these dependencies.
 ICU is a large package that is not typically preinstalled at a sufficient level.
 Using these builds ensures compiler and configuration compatibility across all of the build components.
 It is recommended to use a prefix directory when building these components.